iggy

 elementary path from an input

---elempath Every change must be explained by an elementary path from an input
+--elempath Every change must be explained by an elementary path from an

 --founded-constraints-off Disable foundedness constraints